 Catch family movies Friday nights in July and August at the only waterfront movie series in Snohomish County.
 Bring a blanket and low-back chairs, and don’t forget to dress in layers since it can get chilly by the water.
 If you plan to arrive by boat, guest moorage is available at Port of Everett’s North Guest Docks 7, and a radio frequency is provided so you can listen to the movie from your boat.
 Movie start times vary by date, so be sure to check the website before heading out.

 Details: Boxcar Park, Friday evenings through Aug.
 25. Free.

 Eastside outdoor movies

-Downtown Movies in the Park, Bellevue Downtown Park
+Downtown Movies in the Park, Bellevue

-Crossroads Movies at the Park, Bellevue
+Crossroads Movies in the Park, Bellevue

 Outdoor Movies at Marymoor Park, Redmond

 Details: Marymoor Park, 6046 W. Lake Sammamish Parkway N.E., Redmond.
-Select Wednesdays and Thursdays through Aug.
-29. $5–$6/person; ages 5 and under are free.
-Parking: $5/car.
+Select Wednesdays and Thursdays through August 23. $10 per person.